SH801/haselwimmer/README.md

 The authentication module uses the Raven public key certificate at https://raven.cam.ac.uk/project/keys/ to verify authentication responses.
-Download the certificate from https://raven.cam.ac.uk/project/keys/ and copy to the 'certificates' folder provided with the download - the 'certificates' folder is a temporary location for the certificate while you get the module up and running.
-You will need to supply the full path to the 'certificates' folder as either a 'key_dir' argument supplied to the 'Ucam_Webauth' constructor or by modifying the 'Ucam_Webauth.cs' variable 'DEFAULT_KEY_DIR' directly.
+Download the certificate from https://raven.cam.ac.uk/project/keys/ and copy to the 'certificates' folder provided with this authentication module download - the 'certificates' folder is a temporary location for the certificate while you get the module up and running.
+You will need to supply the full path to the 'certificates' folder as either a 'key_dir' argument to the 'Ucam_Webauth' constructor or by modifying the 'Ucam_Webauth' variable 'DEFAULT_KEY_DIR' directly.

-Once you have everything running correctly, move the 'certificates' folder to a new location on your webserver that is not web- or publicly-accessible and modify the 'key_dir' string accordingly.
+Once you have everything working, move the 'certificates' folder to a new location on your webserver that is not web- or publicly-accessible and modify the 'key_dir' string accordingly.